2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 What is palliative care?

-Palliative care is a type of health care for patients and families facing a life-limiting illness.
+Palliative care is an approach to care for patients and families facing a life-limiting illness.
 Palliative care helps patients achieve the best possible quality of life right up until the end of life.

 Palliative care does not end when someone has died.
 Family members often need support as they grieve the loss of a loved one.
 Bereavement programs are offered in combination with palliative care.